The Balladeer (album): Critical reception

 Upon its release, The Balladeer received positive acclaim from music critics.
 At Metacritic, which assigns a normalized rating out of 100 to reviews from critics, the album has an average score of 83 out of 100, which indicates "universal acclaim" based on 5 reviews.

 Writing for Americana Highways, John Michael Antonio praised McKenna for "[using] her prodigious lyrical skills and keen storytelling ability to craft [the album's] ten songs" and noting "This Town Is a Woman" along with the album's "heartbreaking and tender" title song "The Balladeer", "Good Fight", "When You're My Age", and "Till You're Grown" as highlights.
-Saving Country Music gave the album a nine out of ten rating and wrote that the album "takes lofty expectations already reaching towards the unattainable" and further elaborated that it "might be the high water mark of McKenna's career so far."
 Ben Salmon of Paste Magazine gave the album an 8.5 rating, further describing it as McKenna's "most upbeat album in recent history" and "lighter and brighter" than her previous two albums The Tree (2018) and The Bird and the Rifle (2016).
 He further highlighted songs such as "Stuck in High School" and "Til You're Grown", both of which he likened to the material of the Indigo Girls and Brandi Carlile respectively.

-Reviewing in his Substack-published "Consumer Guide" column, Robert Christgau hailed it as "the most consistently top-notch album of her late-blooming career".
+Reviewing in his "Consumer Guide" column, Robert Christgau hailed it as "the most consistently top-notch album of her late-blooming career".
 While highlighting "the unassumingly twisty 'This Town Is a Woman' and the bigamously two-timing 'Two Birds'" for utilizing her past best work's "modest metaphorical complexity", he argued that McKenna often succeeds simply "by returning to familiar themes like her mother's death and marriage's set-tos", leaving listeners convinced that "the corny title of 'When You're My Age' deserves the utopian wish it sets up: 'I hope the world is kinder than it seems to be right now.'"